Are you on the hunt for writing sites that pay to land your first assignment?

 4. Yoga Basics

 Like yoga?
 Know the difference between Downward Facing Dog and Corpse pose?
 Or do you know an instructor who teaches classes you can interview for a story?
-Pitch Yoga Basics.
+Get paid to write about yoga at Yoga Basics.
 This site pays $30 for articles and is looking for writers who can submit one or two articles per month.

 5. Plum Deluxe

 Plum Deluxe pays $30 for articles about a variety of topics related to entertaining, special occasions, tea time, tea parties, well-being, spirituality and mindset.
 Trying to break into this niche?
 Plum Deluxe encourages new writers to pitch story ideas.